scollier/SATraining/deployAtomicHosts.md

 * Use the following commands to install the images.
 Note: You will need to change the bridge (br0) to match your setup, or at least confirm it matches what you have.

+* For Fedora or CentOS atomic hosts, we need to create cloud init data i.e. atomic0-cidata.iso in below commands.
+Refer https://www.technovelty.org//linux/running-cloud-images-locally.html

+* Use the following commands to install the images.
+Note: You will need to change the bridge to match your setup, or at least confirm it matches what you have.

 ```
 virt-install --import --name atomic-ga-1 --ram 1024 --vcpus 2 --disk path=/var/lib/libvirt/images/rhel-atomic-host-7-1.qcow2,format=qcow2,bus=virtio --disk path=/var/lib/libvirt/images/atomic0-cidata.iso,device=cdrom --network bridge=br0 --force